Mantle convection: Creep in the mantle

-Due to the varying temperatures and pressures between the lower and upper mantle, a variety of creep processes can occur with dislocation creep dominating in the lower mantle and diffusional creep occasionally dominating in the upper mantle.
-However, there is a large transition region in creep processes between the upper and lower mantle and even within each section, creep properties can change strongly with location and thus temperature and pressure.
-In the power law creep regions, the creep equation fitted to data with n = 3–4 is standard.
+Due to the varying temperatures and pressures between the lower and upper mantle, a variety of creep processes can occur, with dislocation creep dominating in the lower mantle and diffusional creep occasionally dominating in the upper mantle.
+However, there is a large transition region in creep processes between the upper and lower mantle, and even within each section creep properties can change strongly with location and thus temperature and pressure.

 Since the upper mantle is primarily composed of olivine ((Mg,Fe)2SiO4), the rheological characteristics of the upper mantle are largely those of olivine.
-The strength of olivine not only scales with its melting temperature, but also is very sensitive to water and silica content.
+The strength of olivine is proportional to its melting temperature, and is also very sensitive to water and silica content.
 The solidus depression by impurities, primarily Ca, Al, and Na, and pressure affects creep behavior and thus contributes to the change in creep mechanisms with location.
 While creep behavior is generally plotted as homologous temperature versus stress, in the case of the mantle it is often more useful to look at the pressure dependence of stress.
-Though stress is simple force over area, defining the area is difficult in geology.
+Though stress is simply force over area, defining the area is difficult in geology.
 Equation 1 demonstrates the pressure dependence of stress.
 Since it is very difficult to simulate the high pressures in the mantle (1MPa at 300–400 km), the low pressure laboratory data is usually extrapolated to high pressures by applying creep concepts from metallurgy.